 Business owners understand how best to comply with UK competition law when negotiating contracts.
 Competition law is there to protect both businesses and consumers.
-If UK competition law isn't complied with, The Competition and Markets Authority (CMA) can take legal action against companies and individuals.
+The Competition and Markets Authority (CMA) can take legal action against companies and individuals if UK competition law isn't complied with.

 If the CMA investigates, it could result in a large company fine and personal consequences for the company directors, including disqualification as a company director under The Company Directors Disqualification Act 1986.

 According to the CMA, 10 company directors were disqualified because of competition law breaches.

 ''The risks of getting caught breaking competition law is increasing.
 The CMA is toughening its approach to enforcement, with fines on companies accompanied by increased use of powers to obtain the disqualification of directors of the companies involved.''